Missing man's body recovered at Iowa apartment collapse site; two others still missing

 Branden Colvin Sr.’s body was recovered Saturday, city spokeswoman Sarah Ott said.
 Two other men — 51-year-old Ryan Hitchcock and 60-year-old Daniel Prien — are still unaccounted for.
 Colvin, 42, is the first person confirmed to have died in the collapse.

-The Quad-City Times reported that Colvin's son, Branden Colvin Jr., graduated from high school Saturday.
-He and other family members had been at the collapse site almost constantly, hoping for a miracle.
+No other details were immediately released.
+Prien’s daughter, Nancy Prien Frezza, told The Associated Press Monday that she has not received any updates on the search for her father.

-The discovery of Colvin's body came a day after authorities announced that the search for survivors had been completed, with attention turning to shoring up the structure so recovery efforts could begin.
+The discovery of Colvin’s body came after authorities announced Friday that the search for survivors had been completed, with attention turning to shoring up the remaining structure so recovery efforts could begin.
+There were no additional news conferences over the weekend; the city planned an update Monday morning.

-The remains of the six-story apartment building were constantly in motion in the first 24 to 36 hours after it collapsed on May 28, which officials said posed a risk to rescuers who were trying to search for survivors.

-Authorities have said that searching the building was extremely dangerous — and that it was constantly shifting and at risk of further collapse, putting rescuers at great risk.
-An Iowa task force completed a search for survivors on Thursday and began focusing on shoring up the structure for recovery efforts.

-“We are doing the best we can to balance the building conditions and the safety of our responders,” Fire Chief Mike Carlsten told reporters during a briefing after the collapse.
+“We are doing the best we can to balance the building conditions and the safety of our responders,” Fire Chief Mike Carlsten told reporters.
 He said conditions have forced a response that may take “days and weeks” instead of what ideally would have been minutes or hours.

 Mayor Mike Matson has said the debris pile “could be a place of rest for some of the unaccounted.”

-Work to bring down the building was moving forward amid questions about why neither the owner nor city officials warned residents about potential danger even after a structural engineer’s report issued just days before the collapse indicated a wall of the century-old building was at imminent risk of crumbling.
+Unresolved questions include why neither the owner nor city officials warned residents about potential danger.
+A structural engineer’s report issued days before the collapse indicated a wall of the century-old building was at imminent risk of crumbling.

-Documents released by the city show that city officials and the building’s owner were warned for months that parts of the building were unstable.
+Documents released by the city show that city officials and the building’s owner had been warned for months that parts of the building were unstable.

 Tenants also complained to the city in recent years about a host of problems they say were ignored by property managers, including no heat or hot water for weeks or even months at a time, as well as mold and water leakage from ceilings and toilets.
 While city officials tried to address some complaints and gave vacate orders to individual apartments, a broader evacuation was never ordered, records show.